flame-engine/flame/doc/tutorials/klondike/step2.md

 ## KlondikeGame

-In Flame universe, the **FlameGame** class is the cornerstone of any game.
+In Flame universe, the **FlameGame** class is the cornerstone of most games.
 This class runs the game loop, dispatches events, owns all the components that comprise the game (the component tree), and usually also serves as the central repository for the game's state.